ASR provides independent statistical services for clients using data sets derived from a variety of sources.

 Data input is usually controlled through software mechanisms.
 However, this may involve using different collection methods as well.
 Data output validation involves statistical tests to ensure that data falls within pre-defined limits or benchmarks.
 This may involve transformation of scores into benchmarks or other formats to meet reporting criteria.

 Before using data, it must be tested to ensure that it is valid, reliable and contains no spurious information.
 Web-collected data can be controlled within our SurveyManager software.
 But where automatic data validation is not possible, for example open ended questions, or text-based responses where a respondent can enter either a percentage value or a numerical value, it is important to clean data and provide a consistent set of responses.
-Given the sophisticated databases used to hold survey data and the volume of data that can be captured and held, manual data cleansing can be daunting.

 Data mining techniques can be applied to complex data sets to automate the extraction of hidden predictive information contained in these data.
 Data mining is an extension of statistical analysis and provides solutions to business decision problems.
-For example, data mining is a particularly useful when applied to customer relationship management (CRM) data sets.
+For example, data mining is a particularly useful when applied to customer relationship management (CRM) data.
 It can efficiently uncover trends and allow users to build customer behaviour models.
 These, in turn, can be used to predict customer response to a new product.

 ASR can help you design how to mine your data sets.
 This can be useful if successive sets of information are built over time such as through repeat surveys.